isaacs/node-tar/README.md

   entry being listed.
 Return `true` to emit the entry from the archive, or `false` to skip it.
 - `onentry` A function that gets called with `(entry)` for each entry that passes the filter.
-This is important for when both `file` and `sync` are set, because it will be called synchronously.
+This is important for when `file` is set, because there is no other way to do anything useful with this method.
 - `maxReadSize` The maximum buffer size for `fs.read()` operations.
   Defaults to 16 MB.
 - `noResume` By default, `entry` streams are resumed immediately after